Book the Table for Ten at our wonderful Friday Night Feast and be spoilt rotten.

-Come and enjoy the tastes of the Middle East and Africa in a set pre-booked Feast featuring six courses of delicious dishes full of amazing spices and tastes.
+Enjoy the tastes of the Middle East and Africa in a set pre-booked Feast featuring six courses of delicious dishes, full of amazing spices and tastes, for ten people.

 Beer and Wine available.
 No BYO.

-The Friday Feast is a set menu specifically chosen by Fi Ziff to provide a sensory experience with the use of wonderful spices and herbs which are absent from Western food.
+The Friday Feast is a set menu specifically chosen by Fi Ziff and her husband Parsa Shayesteh for a unique sensory experience with the use of wonderful spices and herbs which are absent from Western food.
 The dishes are extremely healthy and very tasty.
 The Feast concept is perfect for Middle Eastern and African cuisine because in these parts of the world family and friends gather around to share food as a celebration.